14 Different Types of Bats in Indiana

 11. Evening Bat

 The evening bat group consists of all species active during the evening hours.
-Evening bats cannot see as well as other types of mammals due to eyesight limitations.
+Evening bats cannot see as well as other mammals due to eyesight limitations.

 As a result, they rely more heavily on their sense of hearing for hunting and navigating when compared with other mammals, such as humans.